Have You Been Charged with An Internet Scam?

 The internet changes constantly, and the law the controls it is also evolving every day.
-If you’re facing charges related to an internet scam in North Carolina, you’ll need the skilled help of a skilled white-collar crime attorney from Randall & Stump, PLLC.
+If you’re facing charges related to an internet scam in North Carolina, you’ll need the skilled help of a skilled white-collar crime attorney from Randall & Stump, Criminal Defense Attorneys.
 A lawyer at our firm will defend you if you’ve been charged with a criminal offense committed online.

 Internet Crimes Can Cover Many Actions

 When people think of computer crimes, they likely think of hacking.
 In reality, there are numerous offenses that someone can commit over the internet.
 For example, you could use a website to defraud someone during a business transaction.
 This is commonly referred to as an internet scam.
 An important component of fraud committed over the internet is intent; you must have been engaging in your actions to mislead the other party.
 If you did not intend to misrepresent yourself, you might be able to avoid a fraud conviction.

 Governing internet crime is a joint effort between state and federal law.
 In North Carolina, these offenses can be misdemeanors or felonies, depending on the specific offense you committed.
 Under North Carolina law, it is a criminal offense if you access a computer to:

 - Defraud, or execute any scheme that defrauds